CarolinArtmann/Bachelor_Thesis/README.md

 RNA data:

-"genes_high_all.rda" = list of genes with a heritability greater than 0.5 for RNA or RNA_boxcox data
+"genes_high_all.rda" = list of genes with a heritability greater than 0.5 for RNA or RNA_boxcox data, the first one hundred were analyzed for my thesis